sgzwach/GenElect2.0/README.md

 - [ ] Redirect correctly after editing feature or dropping from elective
 - [ ] Show registered electives when looking at a students information
 - [ ] Solve same day registered prereq situations (registered but not completed a prereq)
-- [ ] Allow admins to set a Registration timeline
+- [X] Allow admins to set a Registration timeline
 - [ ] Utilize LDAP for Domain Auth ?
+- [ ] Create field that allows elective to be taken more than once
+- [ ] Check current registrations for prereq completions